 Fort Worth Car Accident Lawyer

-According to the data maintained by TxDOT, and analyzed by our Fort Worth Car Accident Lawyer, there was a 15$% increase in the number of fatal car crashes in Texas between 2020 and 2021, jumping from 3,896 in 2020 to 4,489 in 2021.
+According to the data maintained by TxDOT, and analyzed by our Fort Worth Car Accident Lawyer, there was a 15 percent increase in the number of fatal car crashes in Texas between 2020 and 2021, jumping from 3,896 in 2020 to 4,489 in 2021.
 The economic impact of all motor vehicle crashes in Texas in 2021 was roughly $51 billion.

-Car accidents are far too common.
+Car accidents are far too common in Fort Worth.

 Fort Worth’s roads are dangerous.
 We know; we live here too.
 This is why each Fort Worth Car Accident Lawyer at Varghese Summersett Injury Law Group is passionate about getting the best results for our clients – helping them get back on their feet, or family members secure compensation and justice for their loss.